Queen Victoria: Heir presumptive

 Victoria later described her childhood as "rather melancholy".
 Her mother was extremely protective, and Victoria was raised largely isolated from other children under the so-called "Kensington System", an elaborate set of rules and protocols devised by the Duchess and her ambitious and domineering comptroller, Sir John Conroy, who was rumoured to be the Duchess's lover.
 The system prevented the princess from meeting people whom her mother and Conroy deemed undesirable (including most of her father's family), and was designed to render her weak and dependent upon them.
 The Duchess avoided the court because she was scandalised by the presence of King William's illegitimate children.
 Victoria shared a bedroom with her mother every night, studied with private tutors to a regular timetable, and spent her play-hours with her dolls and her King Charles Spaniel, Dash.
 Her lessons included French, German, Italian, and Latin, but she spoke only English at home.
+At age ten, she wrote and illustrated a children's story, The Adventures of Alice Laselles, which was eventually published in 2015.

-In 1830, the Duchess of Kent, and Conroy, took Victoria across the centre of England to visit the Malvern Hills, stopping at towns and great country houses along the way.
+In 1830, the Duchess and Conroy took Victoria across the centre of England to visit the Malvern Hills, stopping at towns and great country houses along the way.
 Similar journeys to other parts of England and Wales were taken in 1832, 1833, 1834 and 1835.
 To the King's annoyance, Victoria was enthusiastically welcomed in each of the stops.
 William compared the journeys to royal progresses and was concerned that they portrayed Victoria as his rival rather than his heir presumptive.
 Victoria disliked the trips; the constant round of public appearances made her tired and ill, and there was little time for her to rest.
 She objected on the grounds of the King's disapproval, but her mother dismissed his complaints as motivated by jealousy and forced Victoria to continue the tours.
 At Ramsgate in October 1835, Victoria contracted a severe fever, which Conroy initially dismissed as a childish pretence.
 While Victoria was ill, Conroy and the Duchess unsuccessfully badgered her to make Conroy her private secretary.
 As a teenager, Victoria resisted persistent attempts by her mother and Conroy to appoint him to her staff.
 Once queen, she banned him from her presence, but he remained in her mother's household.